-In the current study, there were three important findings that may interlink the domains of impulsivity, reward, theta oscillations and alcoholism: (1) alcoholics had significantly higher impulsivity in motor, nonplanning, and total scores of BIS (Fig. 6, panel A); (2) alcoholics selected 50¢ more frequently in the face of loss while controls selected 10¢ more frequently following losing trends (Fig. 6, panel B); and (3) anterior theta power during gain conditions (theta factor-1) had a statistically significant negative correlation with selection frequency following losses (TRB factor-2), suggesting that individuals with reduced anterior (predominantly of frontal) theta power during gain conditions selected 50¢ more frequently or 10¢ less frequently in the face of losses (Table III).
+In the current study, there were three important findings that may interlink the domains of impulsivity, reward, theta oscillations and alcoholism: 1) alcoholics had significantly higher impulsivity in motor, non-planning, and total scores of BIS (Fig. 6, Panel-A); 2) alcoholics selected 50¢ more frequently in the face of loss while controls selected 10¢ more frequently following losing trends (Fig. 6, Panel-B); and 3) anterior theta power during gain conditions (Theta factor-1) had a statistically significant negative correlation with selection frequency following losses (TRB Factor-2) suggesting that individuals with reduced anterior (predominantly of frontal) theta power during gain conditions selected 50¢ more frequently or 10¢ less frequently in the face of losses (Table III).
 The first finding links impulsivity and alcoholism as alcoholics had more trait impulsivity as assessed by BIS than that of controls.
-The second finding links alcoholism with risk-taking behavior (or impulsive responding), because alcoholics betted with 50¢ more frequently in the face of losses as against controls who "played safe" by selecting 10¢ more frequently following losses or during a losing trend.
-The third finding, on the other hand, connects the frontal theta activity with risky/impulsive reward processing, that is, the lower the frontal theta power the more frequent the risky choice (i.e., betting with 50¢ in the face of loss).
-It should be noted that similar interlinks between variables such as impulsivity, reward-related responses, alcoholism, and electrophysiological (ERP/ERO) measures have been previously reported from our laboratory [e.g., Chen et al., 2007; Kamarajan et al., 2008, 2009, 2010; Porjesz and Rangaswamy, 2007] and elsewhere [e.g., Bjork et al., 2004; Dom et al., 2006a,b, 2007; Finn et al., 1999; Justus et al., 2001; Mitchell et al., 2005; Nagoshi et al., 1991; Petry, 2001].
+The second finding links alcoholism with risk-taking behavior (or impulsive responding) since alcoholics betted with 50¢ more frequently in the face of losses as against controls who 'played safe' by selecting 10¢ more frequently following losses or during a losing trend.
+The third finding, on the other hand, connects the frontal theta activity with risky/ impulsive reward processing, i.e. the lower the frontal theta power the more frequent the risky choice (i.e. betting with 50¢ in the face of loss).
+It should be noted that similar interlinks between variables such as impulsivity, reward-related responses, alcoholism and electrophysiological (ERP/ERO) measures have been previously reported from our lab [e.g., Chen et al., 2007; Porjesz and Rangaswamy 2007; Kamarajan et al., 2008, 2009, 2010] and elsewhere [e.g., Nagoshi et al., 1991; Finn et al., 1999; Justus et al., 2001; Petry 2001; Bjork et al., 2004; Mitchell et al., 2005; Dom et al., 2006a, 2006b, 2007].